tamada/rrh/docs/content/usage.md

     import       import the given database.
-    list         print managed repositories and their groups. mv           move the repositories from groups to another group. prune        prune unnecessary repositories and groups.
+    list         print managed repositories and their groups. mv           move the repositories from groups to another group. open         open folder or web page of the given repositories. prune        prune unnecessary repositories and groups.
     repository   manages repositories.
     rm           remove given repository from database.